gdivanov/NYC-Housing/README.md

 data[location] = data[location].replace({1: 'Manhattan', 2: 'Bronx', 3: 'Brooklyn', 4: 'Queens', 5: 'Staten Island'})
 ```

 Doing some inspection to the data already shows that it came pre-processed as mostly categorical object-type stuff - which we can't use because we can't do mathematical operations on it.
+We show this below.

 &nbsp;
 <p align="center">
 <img src="https://github.com/gdivanov/NYC-Housing/blob/master/Figures/datainfo1.jpg" width="445" height="415">
 </p>
 &nbsp;

 So let's change all objects to numerical values for analysis.

 ```